 There are three basic approaches to finding a restaurant for lease.

-There are numerous free and paid services that advertise restaurants for lease.
+Numerous free and paid services advertise restaurants for lease and sale.

 Commercial Real Estate Brokers